scewpsdev/RGL/README.md

 Here is a simple triangle example using the library.
 It covers creating an OpenGL display, vertex arrays, element array buffers, shaders and textures.

+You can find the test package in the source folder as well.

 ```Java
 package test;